PriyankaRadja/RedList/README.md

 # RedList
 Data analysis project on the top 3 eco-regions with the highest number of endangered and critically endangered species (redlist species) using R, Javascript, Html and Css.
+Open redlist.html to view the project in its entirety.

 ## Map using R
 The map was generated using R. The respective code can be found at code/forestmap.r.
 Pop-up texts display details of the 3 eco-regions with the highest redlist species.
 The map was embedded into the html page using the <object> element.